-Our mysteries are of the highest quality.
-We have an award-winning murder mystery author who has written over 100 games for our company.
-Our author has also published 'The Official Party Host Handbook' and 'The Halloween Party Host Handbook.'
-For those reasons, we have the best murder mystery game author who knows how to throw a party and keep your guests intrigued.
-We include bonus activities and the other boxed games do not - they are usually a straight mystery party for 6-8 guests that will heavily rely upon your guests for improvisations.
-Our games typically have far more players, as well.
+Quality: our mysteries are of the highest quality.
+We have an award-winning mystery game and YA book author who has written over 100 successful games (and published 10+ YA novels).
+Our author has vast experience with party planning and hosting and published 'The Official Party Host Handbook' and 'The Halloween Party Host Handbook.'
+For those reasons, we have the best murder mystery game author who knows how to throw a party and keep your guests intrigued and entertained.
+Also, our author was a university science professor and has taught forensic science - which is what makes our games more authentic.
+There's a reason why we're contacted by TV producers and other media professionals.

 QUESTION: Are your murder mystery parties scripted or clue based?

-We've got the greatest combination of both!
+Traditional, in person games: we've got the greatest combination of both!
 Ours are a hybrid and we take the best of both worlds.
 The guests are not left out in the cold with just a character description in a booklet and not knowing what to do next - and on the flip side, it's not a script like you're reading a play during a rehearsal either - who wants to do that?
 Boring!
 Confusing!
-Our games are highly interactive but 'directed' as each character gets a new clue card for each round with developing character information and clues/tasks for each character to perform, things to know, things to ask others, etc. Also, we give information for each character to conceal if they want to so they know how to react to others.
+Our games are highly interactive but 'directed,' as each character gets a new clue card for each round with developing character information and clues/tasks for each character to perform, things to know, things to ask others, etc. Also, we give information for each character to conceal if they want to so they know how to react to others.
 If it is necessary to come out in the story line, it will in future clue cards!
 In real life you would know more about your character than others would.
 We also don't allow our victims to know they are the victim until it's time and the murderer doesn't know they did it until the end.
 With the booklet/scripted games, players get that information all at once - including the crime that happened!
 Do you want to rely upon your guests to keep the secret that they are the guilty party for the entire game?
 You'd be risking the evening with one of your guests having the answer!